 In terms of industry standard tools I have extensively used and feel comfortable with most major ones – Unreal Engine 4, Unity, Godot, Quixel, Blender, Maya, JIRA, TestRail, Photoshop including many proprietary engines/languages such as REDKit, EU4 modding etc.

 My auxiliary skills include a background with published game development articles (Bulgarian magazine) as well as video and image editing – something that has proven to be invaluable for smaller projects.

-I have about 2 years professional experience working in a large UK mobile games studio but beyond that have done a multitude of projects/jams – spanning from your typical cutesy 2D sidescroller, to combat games and even an exoplanet landing simulation in VR (HTC Vive) done with help from astrophysicists!
+I have over 5 years of professional experience.
+This includes working in a large UK mobile games studio, being a quest designer on Cyberpunk 2077 with CDProjekt RED, Senior Quest Designer on a Fantasy RPG with Techland and Gameplay Director for a Souls-like done with an Italian AA studio.
+Beyond that I’ve done a variety of projects/jams – spanning from your typical cutesy 2D sidescroller, to combat games and even an exoplanet landing simulation in VR (HTC Vive) done with help from astrophysicists!